First Quarter on

 Lunation 38 / 991

-The Moon is 8 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 8 days young and navigating through the first part of the current synodic month.
 This is lunation 38 of Meeus index or 991 from Brown series.

 Synodic month length 29.66 days